Welcome!

 We provide several services to you - phone, television, internet, gardening, computer assistance and power.
 In the case of most of these, we make use of a utility company to provide the actual service, and we "add value" before providing it to you.

 One value we always add is to manage the bills for you - you will not need to worry about whether the power company is paid.
 You will also not have to chase up money from other tenants to make those payments.
-Your sole responsibility is to ensure that you pay us for your share of the bills.
-We do not charge you anything for managing the bills for you.
+Your sole responsibility is to ensure that you pay us your rent on time.
+We do not charge you anything for managing the bills for you (nor is it "hidden" in the service charges).

 We ensure that you have access to each of these services in your room.
 Most rooms now have several power points.
 Each room has an access point for internet, telephone and satellite television.
 The provision of these access points requires some management and wiring on our part.
 The internet, as well as needing wiring, also requires three dedicated pieces of computer hardware.
 Satellite TV requires a dish, amplifier and splitter hardware.
 We also employ a network technician to ensure that the provision of internet is as hassle free for our tenants as possible.